Skip to Content

 Preheat oven to 300.

 Butter an 8′ round souffle dish.
-Place corn bread cubes and blueberries in dish.

-Whisk first 5 ingredients together.
-Pour over bread and blueberries.
-Sprinkle with 2 T brown sugar.
+Pour into prepared baking dish.
+Sprinkle with 2 T brown sugar or maple sugar.
 You can add cinnamon, too if you like.
 Feel free to sub in different fruits.
 And don’t be afraid to add more liquid.
 The creamier the better.
 Make sure your bread is covered with liquid.
 Let liquid soak in about 5-10 minutes, weighted if necessary.

 Bake at 300 for 60-75 minutes.
 Serve warm with peach sauce or just serve alone with whipped or ice cream.